 Thousands in danger

-After the worst flooding that Bangladesh has seen in decades, these families are being forced to set up makeshift camps in crowded conditions.
+After the worst flooding that Bangladesh has seen in decades, these families have been forced to set up makeshift camps in crowded conditions.
 They are extremely vulnerable, having already experienced severe trauma.

 Now cyclone season is on the way and could wash away the flimsy shelters, leaving thousands in danger once again.